roostergrin/front-end-dev-test/README.md

 Congratulations on making it to the testing phase of the hiring process!
 For this part of the hiring process, we would like to learn about your creativity, how well you code, and how well you follow instructions.

 You will need to have knowledge of some key things before you start:
-  - how to run a local server and
+  - how to run a local server
   - how to connect your markup to your scripts and styles
   - front end web development

-For this project, we have supplied a server and some development dependencies feel free to use any (you can find these in the package json).
+For this project, we have supplied an optional server and some development dependencies; feel free to use any (you can find these in the package json).
 You do not have to run the local server but feel free to use it, we have configured a simple one for you.
 Commands are pretty simple, if you choose to use our server we supplied you can use the commands below in your terminal:

 <pre>
   npm install